-In order to make the most of your practice's participation in the Dental Safety Climate Pilot Study, it is recommended that the practice holds a team meeting to discuss and reflect on your safety climate report as well as agree action plans to maintain or improve the safety climate in your practice.
+In order to make the most of your practice's participation in the Dental Safety Climate survey, it is recommended that the practice holds a team meeting to discuss and reflect on your safety climate report as well as agree action plans to maintain or improve the safety climate in your practice.
 Ideally all members of the team should participate in the meeting, even those who did not complete the questionnaire.
-N.B.
-Dentists wishing to claim research audit hours must attend the meeting.